Chania Church of Virgin Mary

 Location: Town

-The 14th century main building of the church was constructed on top of the ruins of an older chapel, possibly dating to the 11th century.
-In 1645, during the Ottoman Occupation period, it was converted to a soap factory, although its bell tower and the icon of Virgin Mary remained unharmed.
+The original 14th-century main building of the church was constructed on top of the ruins of an older chapel, possibly dating to the 11th century.
+In 1645, when the Ottoman Occupation period began, it was converted into a soap factory, though its bell tower and the icon of the Virgin Mary remained unharmed.

 Map